hashicorp/terraform-website/content/source/docs/enterprise/vcs/bitbucket-server.html.md

 Note that Bitbucket Server requires both OAuth authentication and an SSH key.
 The instructions below include SSH key configuration.

+-> **Version note:** TFE supports Bitbucket Server versions 4.9.1 and newer.
+We do not test older versions of Bitbucket Server with TFE, and they might not work as expected.

 ## Step 1: On Bitbucket Server, Ensure the Webhooks Plugin is Installed

 TFE uses webhooks to get new configurations.
 To support this, Bitbucket Server needs Atlassian's webhooks plugin.